-TeamWorks Travel & Expense (TTE) system travelers are encouraged to utilize the TTE system for booking lodging arrangements, or the State's Travel Management Company (TMC) for agent assisted transactions; Refer to the SAO Travel website for relevant contact numbers.
+TeamWorks Travel & Expense (TTE) system travelers are encouraged to utilize the TTE system for booking lodging arrangements, or the TMC for agent-assisted transactions.
+Refer to the SAO Travel website for relevant contact numbers.

 TTE agencies may book directly with hotel vendors to take advantage of direct billing situations.
-Agencies that offer direct billing for hotels must follow the following guidelines:
+Agencies that offer direct billing for hotels must follow the guidelines below:

-- Any agency that utilizes direct billing payments is not allowed to "prepay" the hotels.
-The hotel must be paid AFTER the trip is completed, and not before. - All TTE travelers are required to enter the hotel information in the TTE System as a "company paid" expense on their expense report. - The agency is responsible to ensure that all travelers receive a copy of the applicable hotel invoice to attach as their hotel receipt in the TTE System.
+- Any Agency that utilizes direct billing payments is not allowed to "pre-pay" the hotels.
+The hotel must be paid AFTER the trip is completed, and not before. - All TTE Travelers are required to enter the hotel information in the TTE System as a "company paid" expense on their expense report. - The Agency is responsible to ensure that all Travelers receive a copy of the applicable hotel invoice to attach as their hotel receipt in the TTE System.

-Arrangements associated with a conference where you have to book directly with the hotel to obtain a conference rate, or your agency is hosting a conference and providing for direct billing arrangements, should be handled accordingly.
+Arrangements associated with a conference where you have to book directly with the hotel to obtain a conference rate, or your Agency is hosting a conference and providing for direct billing arrangements, should be handled accordingly.
 (Non-TTE system users should use the hotel booking process established in their agency.)